teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/JIANG-XUEQIN-CURRICULUM-VISION.md

 - Start with Tails OS (privacy-focused Linux on USB)
 - Flash to 32-128GB USB drive (USB 3.0 or USB-C)
 - Include USB-C to USB-A adapter (for older library computers)
-- Configure with single boot script (written in Ketos!)
+- Configure with single boot script (written in Steel!)
 - Set up persistent encrypted storage
 - Install grain validators and sync tools